DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 - [ ] Aunt Zippy (home)
 - [ ] Beatrice (Beatrice's house)
 	- [ ] Should be focued on reconciling with Delmar (reforging their connections)
-	- (this should happen after storyflag 4, so the shepherd's dialog still makes sense)
+	- (this should be possible after storyflag 3, so the shepherd's dialog still makes sense)
 - [ ] Delmar (sheep's pen, sulking)
 - [ ] Smith (Smith's house)
 - [ ] Kid (Smith's house)